 In 2018, the city passed new zoning rules to allow some form of laneway housing as of right – meaning, no Committee of Adjustment or OMB hearings required.
 “That saved homeowners upwards of $100,000 in rezoning fees,” says Race.
 Which is good, considering laneway housing can have higher-than-average square-metre costs, a reality when building on tight sites.
+This is an important development in the history of laneway homes in Toronto.
 Still, the zoning isn’t entirely permissive.
 “It allows backyard laneway suites,” says Shim, “not stand-alone houses, like mine, with their own address.

 The suites have to be on the same property as another house.”
 There are also many other regulations that limit where and how the suites can be designed and constructed – too prescriptive, according to architect John Shnier, co-founder of Kohn Shnier.
 In the late aughts, he designed a home on a lane, an upside-down place with the bedrooms on the lower levels and the living up top.
 “At one point, the city used it as the cover image for the proposed zoning,” says Shnier.
 “But in no way does it reflect the new bylaws – it’s too tall, for one, and has its own address.
 But maybe that’s a good thing.
 Maybe its nuanced creativity wouldn’t stand out so much if it followed the rules.”
 That said, many architects have embraced the new laneway suites zoning, creating inspired, innovative back-alley pads.